Colorado Elopement Guide (2024)

 3m Curve

-• Elevation: ~ 8,000 feet above sea level
+Elevation: ~ 8,000 feet above sea level

-• Best Season: Year-round
+Best Season: Year-round

-• Closest Airport: Denver International Airport
+Closest Airport: Denver International Airport

-• Where to look for lodging: Estes Park, Allenspark, Lyons, Boulder
+Where to look for lodging: Estes Park, Allenspark, Lyons, Boulder

-• Permit Needed: Yes, it is $300 and nonrefundable.
+Permit Needed: Yes, it is $300 and nonrefundable.

-• Note: Due to the number of visitors per year, and people not respecting the land, the park has developed very strict rules for couples wanting to elope.
+Note: Due to the number of visitors per year, and people not respecting the land, the park has developed very strict rules for couples wanting to elope.

-• RMNP begins accepting permit applications one year in advance.
+RMNP begins accepting permit applications one year in advance.
 So if you and your honey want to elope in September of next year, the earliest that you can submit your permit is September of this year.
 From May-October, RMNP will only approve 60 elopements/wedding ceremonies per month.
 From November to April, only 40 elopements/wedding ceremonies will be allowed per month.
 To read more about RMNP’s permit system, click here.

-• Also, 3m curve can be a little tricky to get to.
+Also, 3m Curve can be a little tricky to get to.
 You can get to this location by driving 3.5 miles past Beaver Meadows Visitor Center.
 You’ll see an area to pull off on your left.

 Sapphire Point Overlook

-Sapphire Point is an easily accessible overlook in Dillon, Colorado–a town neighboring Breckenrige.
+Sapphire Point is an easily accessible overlook in Dillon, Colorado–a town in between Breckenridge and Keystone.
 From the parking lot there is a short dirt trail to the overlook spot where ceremonies normally take place.
 Keep in mind that there are about 15 parking spots, so consider a shuttle if you’re bringing guests.
+The best part of Sapphire Point Overlook is that you’ll get a breathtaking view over Dillon Reservoir and two different mountain ranges.
+With an open recreation area and picnic tables, this is the perfect elopement spot for you and a group of close family and friends.
+You can reserve Sapphire Point at recreation.gov in two hour blocks for $120.

-• Elevation: 9,500 feet above sea-level
+- Elevation: 9,500 feet above sea-level

-• Best Season: All year long.
+- Best Season: All year long.

-• Closest Airport: Denver International Airport
+- Closest Airport: Denver International Airport

-• Where to look for lodging: Breckenridge, Dillon, Frisco, Idaho Springs
+- Where to look for lodging: Breckenridge, Dillon, Frisco, Idaho Springs

-• Permit needed: Reservations are needed to get married at Sapphire Point Overlook and can be made here to reserve a two hour time slot.
-Reserving Sapphire Point Overlook for your day costs $120 ($110 + reservation fee).
+- Permit needed: Reservations are needed to get married at Sapphire Point Overlook and can be made here to reserve a two hour time slot.
+Reserving Sapphire Point Overlook for your day costs $128 ($120 + reservation fee).

-• Pro-tip: Sapphire Point is a very popular location.
+- Pro-tip: Sapphire Point is a very popular location.
 Tourists and hikers are allowed to use the trail that goes through the ceremony spot at the overlook regardless of any wedding ceremonies going on.
 When deciding on time slots, choose the earliest slots and latest.
 Mid-day ceremonies have the potential for chaos.

-• Winter-tip: The trail can get VERY icy!
+- Winter-tip: The trail can get VERY icy!
 Men’s dress shoes normally don’t have the best traction.
 Don’t risk a slip on your day.
 Either skip the dress shoes and choose something with more grip or invest in some yaktrax!
 They’re worth it.

 Cheyenne Canon

-Cheyenne Canon.
-This beautiful canon is the perfect location if you’re planning on eloping in Colorado Springs.
-This 1,600 acre park has accessible trails that lead to gorgeous views.
+This impressive canyon is the perfect location if you’re planning on eloping in Colorado Springs.
+It’s part of a 1,600-acre park where accessible trails lead to gorgeous views.
 There are many destinations to choose from and you will get a wide variety of scenery along the way.
-Check out this beautiful Cheyenne Canon elopement!

 Maroon Bells